 Second, vegans reject products that are tested on animals.
 So you'll want to make sure your beauty and hair products are vegan for Veganuary, too.
 All of VEGAMOUR's hair wellness products are 100% vegan, meaning our products are strictly cruelty-free in every sense.
-There are no animal ingredients present and our products are never tested on animals.
-(If you choose to use our plant-based shampoo on your dog, however, that doesn't quite count.)
+There are no animal-based ingredients and our products are never tested on animals.
+If you choose to use our plant-based shampoo on your dog, however, that doesn't quite count.

 One ingredient you may see on VEGAMOUR labels is “Wasp Spider Polypeptide-1 Oligopeptide-178” silk.
 Not to worry, this ingredient is in fact a synthetic, cruelty-free chemical copy of the silk web created by the remarkable spider, Argiope bruennichi.
-The synthetic silk, like the original material created by the eight-legged inspiration, is literally stronger than steel.
-In our hair products, the b-silk™ protein as we call it sheathes every strand in a resilient, protective jacket that creates strength and resiliency.
+The synthetic silk, like the original material created by it's inspiration, is literally stronger than steel.
+In our hair products, the b-silk™ protein, as we call it, sheathes every strand in a resilient, protective jacket that creates strength and resiliency.

 Ease Into Veganism

 If this is your first foray into the vegan experience, we suggest that you start simply.
-By simply, we mean eliminating the obvious: meat of any kind, including fish and shellfish, dairy products and eggs.
+By simply, we mean eliminating the most impactful: meat of any kind, including fish and shellfish, dairy products, and eggs.

 Veganuary may also help you pay attention to labels and ingredients.
-That doesn't mean you need to throw out non-vegan products you already have since that itself is an unsustainable practice.
-By being more conscious about future purchases, you'll be well on your way to having an impact on your carbon footprint.
+That doesn't mean you need to throw out non-vegan products you already have since being wasteful can also do more bad than good, but being more conscious about future purchases, you'll be well on your way to having an impact on your carbon footprint.